TooTallNate/nightscout-ps1/Readme.md

 <img width="245" src="https://user-images.githubusercontent.com/71256/34074189-a4a58b6e-e25e-11e7-8368-b12e684fdd04.png">

-Periodically syncs the latest entry from Nightscout to an eval-able file, so that you can include your latest blood glucose entry in your terminal prompt (also known as the `$PS1` variable).
+Periodically syncs the latest entry from Nightscout to a source-able file, so that you can include your latest blood glucose entry in your terminal prompt (also known as the `$PS1` variable).